-The Australian Gold Nugget // Kangaroo is issued annually by the Perth Mint and has a purity of 99,99%.
+The Australian gold Kangaroo is issued annually by the Perth Mint and has a purity of 99,99%.
 This pure investment currency weighs exactly 1 troy ounce (31,10 grams) which makes it easy for the world to trade.

 Australian Nugget // Kangaroo

 The Australian Nugget // Kangaroo is produced annually by the Perth Mint and was first introduced in 1986.
-The Nugget // Kangaroo originally derived its name from the English word for gold nugget.
-From 1986 to 1989 on the back of the golden Nugget // Kangaroo is a picture of a famous gold clump found in Australia.
+The name 'Nugget' originally referred to the picture of the gold nuggets on the back of the coin from 1986 to 1989.

 Each of the four then existing denomination (1 troy ounce, 1/2 ounce, 1/4 ounce and 1/10 ounce) got the image of another gold nugget on her back.
 For example, on the bullion version of the 1 troy ounce Nugget is the image of the 'Welcome Stranger'; A gold nugget of no less than 71,08 kg, found 3 cm below the earth's surface by John Deason and Richard Oates in 1869 in Moliagul, Victoria, Australia.
 On the bullion versions of the smaller denominationswere the images of the 'Hand of Faith', the 'Golden Eagle' and the 'Little Hero'.

 In 1989, the Australian Mint eventually decided to change the coin side design and replace the image of the gold nuggets with a picture of a kangaroo.
 The kangaroo was a much more familiar signboard for Australia than gold mining.
 Since then, another picture of a kangaroo on the coin side of the Australian Nugget // Kangaroo has been featured.
 Unlike the first coins, all the Nugget // Kangaroo denominations have since been given the same image on the back.